Kofi Kingston: Multiple championship victories (2012–2014)

 On the April 15 episode of Raw, Kingston defeated Antonio Cesaro to win his third United States Championship but lost it on May 19 at Extreme Rules to Dean Ambrose.
 On the May 31 episode of SmackDown, Kingston was written out of television, as he was undergoing elbow surgery and was expected to be out for four to eight weeks.
 Kingston returned from injury on the August 5 episode of Raw, defeating Fandango.
-At Night of Champions, Kingston faced Curtis Axel for the Intercontinental Championship, but was defeated.
-In the following weeks, Bray Wyatt would start delivering cryptic messages to Kingston after his matches, leading to a match between the two at Battleground, which Wyatt won.
+At Night of Champions on September 15, Kingston faced Curtis Axel for the Intercontinental Championship, but was defeated.
+In the following weeks, Bray Wyatt would start delivering cryptic messages to Kingston after his matches, leading to a match between the two at Battleground on October 6, which Wyatt won.
 On the November 18 episode of Raw, Kingston teamed with The Miz to face The Real Americans (Antonio Cesaro and Jack Swagger), but they lost after The Miz turned on Kingston.
-This led to a match at Survivor Series, where Kingston was defeated by The Miz.
-In the upcoming weeks, the feud continued and culminated in a no disqualification match between the two at TLC: Tables, Ladders & Chairs, which Kingston won.
+This led to a match at Survivor Series on November 24, where Kingston was defeated by The Miz.
+In the upcoming weeks, the feud continued and culminated in a no disqualification match between the two at TLC: Tables, Ladders & Chairs on December 15, which Kingston won.

 At the Royal Rumble on January 26, 2014, Kingston participated in the Royal Rumble match, where he avoided elimination by landing on the crowd barricade and made an 11-foot jump to get back in the ring, but he was later eliminated by Roman Reigns.
-At WrestleMania XXX, Kingston competed in the André the Giant Memorial Battle Royal, where he would have a standout moment in the match, getting thrown over the turnbuckles by Cesaro and to avoid elimination by keeping his toes on the steel steps, he would later be eliminated by Sheamus.
-At Battleground, Kingston competed in the Battle Royal for the Intercontinental Championship, but failed to win the match.
+At WrestleMania XXX on April 6, Kingston competed in the André the Giant Memorial Battle Royal, where he would have a standout moment in the match, getting thrown over the turnbuckles by Cesaro and to avoid elimination by keeping his toes on the steel steps, he would later be eliminated by Sheamus.
+At Battleground on July 20, Kingston competed in the Battle Royal for the Intercontinental Championship, but failed to win the match.